 Shannon A. Jones, Attorney at Law, has assisted clients with all kinds of family law issues including parental relocation matters.
 Keep in mind, too, that the law governing parental relocation is constantly subject to change through court interpretations; you can rest assured that Attorney Jones and his team stay on top of all the latest family law developments in Tennessee.

-Our firm will be committed to helping you achieve the most favorable possible outcome to your case.
-We will discuss the specifics of your situation and advise you on your rights and options when you call (901) 562-3605 or reach out to us online to schedule your confidential consultation.
+Our firm will be committed to helping you achieve the most favorable possible outcome in your case.
+We will discuss the specifics of your situation and advise you on your rights and options when you call (901) 390-9041 or reach out to us online to schedule your confidential consultation.